celestynaflis/SmartPlantApp/README.md

 Backend was written in Node.js.

-Database is created in MongoDB and teh data for it was taken from plant encyclopedia.
+Database is created in MongoDB and the data for it was taken from plant encyclopedia.
 The data preparation process involved converting text using Python with regular expressions.
 JSON files were created from the plain text in an automated manner.